Tell us something about your background and how your interest in travel developed.

 Tell us a couple of travel stories that have really made an impact on you.

-You have your own website, retireearlyandtravel.com… In what way do you feel this is unique compared to other sites?
+You have your own website…in what way do you feel this is unique compared to other sites?

-What are some of the challenges of maintaining a website when you are traveling?
+What are some of the challenges of maintaining a website when you are travelling?
 And what do you get ‘back’ from it that makes you feel proud of it?

-You have traveled to quite a number of countries.
+You have travelled to quite a number of countries.
 Which countries surprised you, positively or negatively, compared to what you had expected before you went there?